Drizin/OneOf.DeconstructorExtensions/README.md

 {...}
 ```

-In both cases it's clear to the compiler what types are non-nullable value types and you can just handle that (and convert to nullable types) in your deconstructor (you don't need to use Tuples).
+In both cases it's clear to the compiler what types are non-nullable value types and you can just handle that (and convert to nullable types) in your deconstructor.

-But why would you have that trouble (writing your own classes and destructors) if you can just rely in our extension-methods? :-)
+But why would you manually write your own classes and destructors when you can just use `OneOf<>` and use our extension-methods? :-)

 <hr>
 <br/>